-First, I want to express my sincere gratitude to the members of cur Order who elected me to the high office of Senior Vice Commanderin-Chief in Columbus, Ohio last year.
+First, I want to express my sincere gratitude to the members of cur Order who elected me to the high office of Senior Vice Commander-m-Chief in Columbus, Ohio last year.

-It has been a year in which I have tried to promote the interests of the Sons of Union Veterans of the Civil War in every way possible, which I have been doing for over fifty years.
+It has been a year in which I have tried to promote the interests of the Sons of Union Veterans of the Civil War in every way possible, which have been doing for over fifty years.

-During the past year it was my pleasure and that of my wife, National Chaplain of the Auxiliary, to attend the receptions and dinners honoring Commander-in-Chief Wheeler and National Auxiliary President Minnie Madeiros.
+During the past year it was my pleasure and that of my wife, Natio Chaplain of the Auxiliary, to attend the receptions and dinners honor Commander-in-Chief Wheeler and National Auxiliary President

-I also had the honor of representing Commander-in-Chief Wheeler at numerous dinners and receptions and various patriotic functions throughout the New York Dept., especially the one in New York City, commenorating the birthday of Gen. U. S. Grant at his Tomb on Riverside Drive.
-I brought the greetings from the National Organization on all of these occasions.
-This included the Campfire Program at our Dept. Encampment in Buffalo.
-We were happy to have Commander-in-Chief Wheeler and National President Madeiros in attendance at the rest of our Encampment.
+I also had the honor of representing Commander-in-Chief numerous dinners and receptions and various patriotic functions out the New York Dept., especially the one in New York City, con ating the birthday of Gen. U. S. Grant at his Tomb on Riversic. n ve.1 brought the greetings from the National Organization on all f these occasions.
+This included the Campfire Program at our Dept. ment in Buffalo.
+We were happy to have Commander-in-Chief and National President Madeiros in attendance at the rest of our ment.

-As Senior Vice Commander-in-Chief, I had the added responsibility of collecting contributions for the 100th Anniversary celebration of our National Organization.
+As Senior Vice Commander-in-Chief, I had the added responsibility collecting contributions for the 100th Anniversary celebration National Organization.

 This was accomplished by an appeal in the January and April issues of The BANNER as well as contact with each Department.
-It was emphasized in a communication to the Departments that this appeal was in no way to conflict with our National Patriotic Instructor's Fund.
-The response was most gratifying.
-All of the Departments, Camps, Brothers and Sisters who contributed made it possible for the goal of \$200.00 to be exceeded.
-Many thanks to all of you.
+It was has in a communication to the Departments that this appeal was in conflict with our National Patriotic Instructor's Fund.
+The resp most gratifying.
+All of the Departments, Camps, Brothers an who contributed made it possible for the goal of \$200.00 to be Many thanks to all of you.